Zenika/OZKOUR/ozkour-front/README.md

 # ozkour-front
-The client of Ozkour is to ease the creations of the requests.
+The client of Ozkour is the user interface for the application.

 ## Project setup

-start by installing the dependancies:
+start by installing the dependencies:
 ```
 npm install
 ```